 While you compromise on food, do not compromise on nutrition.
 The fruits, salads, wheat bread and pizza slices are comparatively cheaper.
 For an instance, a box full of tofu, lettuce, meat (ham/pork/beef/chicken slice), olives, tomatoes, and some local leaves cost 1-2 Euros in the supermarkets in Spain.
 Even pure vegetarian salads are available.
 The prices might differ from a country to other.
 Anything in a supermarket is surely cheaper than in restaurants (Even alcohol).
 (Written in 2018)

 However, if you are a foodie then you must keep a budget of 300-400 Euros just for the food because the aroma of a freshly baked cake or deliciously garnished and showcased local food would surely make you lose the control over your mind.
 (I have spent maximum on those pastries, ice-creams, and chocolates)

 Note: Though most of the European cities have Indian, Bangladeshi and Pakistani restaurants, they might cost you your day’s salary.

 Chuck the Bottle, Save a Euro

-The water in any tap in Europe is way better for your immune system (especially if you are an Indian), there is hardly any need of a packaged drinking water.
+The water in any tap in Europe is way better for your immune system (especially if you are an Indian), there is hardly any need for a packaged drinking water.
 There would be running sprinklers or taps in most of the streets and garden.
 They all usually have drinking water.
 Moreover, the taps at any of the monument or attractions would also have drinking water.

 If you drink alcohol then bingo… it is cheaper there (Would differ in each country).
-A liter of beer from a supermarket in Spain costs around a Euro which is almost equal to a small drinking water bottle.
+A litre of beer from a supermarket in Spain costs around a Euro which is almost equal to a small drinking water bottle.

 Pin it Now, Refer it Later